 Recommended credit score

-The Chase Sapphire Reserve requires applicants to have good to excellent credit (670 to 850) to qualify for the card.
-However, you may have a better chance if you have a FICO score of 700 or higher.
+The Chase Sapphire Preferred requires applicants to have a good to excellent credit score (670 to 850) to qualify for the card.
+However, you may have a better chance of approval if you have a FICO score of 700 or higher.

 The bottom line